 Easy Chocolate and Hazelnut Meringue Kisses Recipe

-To start with hazelnut chocolate meringue kisses, you whisk the egg whites until they form stiff peaks, then add the sugar a little at a time, whilst continuing to whisk.
-The mixture should be stiff – hold it upside down over your head and if you end up covered in it, you didn’t whisk it enough!
+- Whisk the egg whites to stiff peaks, then slowly add the sugar, whisking all the time.
+The mixture should be stiff and glossy – hold it upside down over your head and if you end up covered in it, you didn’t whisk it enough!

-At this point, you can fold in any flavors and colors that you like, or just leave it plain.
-To get it into a piping bag without ending up in a sticky mess, it’s a good idea to put the piping bag into a tall glass or cocktail shaker and fold the edges over – it makes it really easy to get the meringue in.
-Then chop off the end and pipe onto a lined baking tray.
-That’s where my tips end, since making pretty meringues, as stated above, still evades me!
+– To get it into a piping bag without ending up in a sticky mess, you should put the piping bag into a tall glass or cocktail shaker and fold the edges over – it makes it really easy to get the meringue in.

 Chocolate and Hazelnut Meringue Kisses